OWC Thunderbolt Pro Dock

 We build our hardware to the highest standards of reliability and performance.
 Because 100% reliability is always the goal, we rigorously quality test and back our hardware with a 2 Year OWC Limited Warranty and award-winning customer support.Learn More

-- Apple Mac models with Thunderbolt 2/Thunderbolt ports can be connected using an Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter and a Thunderbolt 2 cable (available separately).
+- Thunderbolt 2/Thunderbolt compatibility requires a certified Thunderbolt 3 (USB-C) to Thunderbolt 2 (mDP) adapter and a Thunderbolt 2 cable (available separately).
 This configuration provides data transfer at up to 20Gb/s but does not support notebook charging.

 - Use of HDMI display via Thunderbolt port requires USB-C to HDMI adapter sold separately.